dsor-isr/Paper-PathFollowingSurvey/README.md

 		<li>lawn_mower</li>
 	</ul>
 </details>

+Note: If running the last command does not seem to work, check if the vehicle name selected is the same as the one in the first launch command.

 ### Implementation Structure
 The C++ code that implements the controllers logic can be found at the package: